ArneTillmann/HMC_Integrator_Comparison/Blogpost/Blog_post_integrator_comparison.md

 But it also turns out that the Leapfrog is already not exact even for situations with a constant force $\vec F = -\nabla E = \text{const}$.
 This is exactly why, originally, a five-factor approximation was considered by [Chau et al.](https://iopscience.iop.org/article/10.1088/1367-2630/aacde1/pdf).
 Unfortunately, this approximation has still error terms of third order.
-And to get rid of those, they propose the...
+And to get rid of those, they propose...

 ## The $U_7$